Programming in C#

 5. (in-class) Creating Interfaces and Classes

-1. Creating a dll in Visual Studio (Animal Hierarchy)
+1. Creating and using a Class Library (dll) in Visual Studio (Worksheet)

 2. Automatic implementation of Interfaces with Visual Studio